A case study of intersections on blowups of the moduli of curves: Intersections on toric varieties

 We motivate the core ideas -- logarithmic flatness, the ring of piecewise polynomials, the blowup formula, and Aluffi's Segre formula -- in the toric setting.
 The route here is not the most efficient analysis of the toric problem, but is parallel to the moduli calculation that appears later.

 Let $Y$ be a complete toric variety and $V\hookrightarrow Y$ be an irreducible subvariety that meets the dense torus of $Y$.
+Let $V^\circ$ be the intersection with the torus.
 Suppose $f: \widetilde Y\to Y$ is a blowup of $Y$ at a regularly embedded stratum $X$.
 We describe the class of the closure of $f^{-1}(V^\circ)$, or equivalently, the strict transform of $V$.
+The strict transform will be denoted $V^\dagger$.
 The upshot will be that if the class of $V$ in $Y$ is known, the strict transform can be calculated if certain ``decorated strata classes'' of $V$ are known.
 The latter are pushforwards to $X$ of Chow operators applied to the fundamental classes of strata of $V$.